mlandis/phyddle/docs/source/tutorial.rst

 The simulation script
 ---------------------

-We begin with the simulation script because is the foundation of a phyddle analysis.
-The script defines the phylogenetic model that the neural network will learn to fit.
-Designing a simulator requires a basic understanding for how model parameters shape data patterns.
-It is important to test simulator behavior and output exhaustively before running phyddle analyses.
+We begin with the simulation script because it is the foundation of a phyddle analysis.
+The script defines the phylogenetic scenarios that the neural network will learn to model.
+It also must generate output files with particular names and formats.
+This section provides a brief overview for how the simulation script works; the :ref:`Simulate` page explains requirements for the script in greater detail.

-In this section, we examine how ``sim_bisse.R`` is designed to work as a simulator for the ``config.py`` file and phyddle.
-Visit the :ref:`Simulate` page for additional information on requirements.

 The simulation script ``sim_bisse.R`` needs to accept four command-line
 arguments: the output directory, the output filename prefix, the start